FAQs about NYC Free Tax Prep

 What’s the difference between free tax prep and paid preparers?

 Fees.
 Paid tax preparers can cost you hundreds of dollars in fees that take away from your refund.
+At times these fees can be confusing with paid tax preparers advertising no out-of-pocket cost but later claiming a portion of your refund.
 This is money that you’ve earned, but are giving away.

 How much can I save with NYC Free Tax Prep?